fabiosangregorio/fabiosangregorio/README.md

 # Hey there! 👋 I’m Fabio, developer, student and ski lover.

 I’m a computer engineering graduate currently working as a frontend web developer in Bergamo, Italy.
-I can help you with building all-things web - especially web apps - and software.
+I can help you with building all-things web and software.
 How can I help you?

 📫 [fabio@sangregorio.dev](mailto:fabio@sangregorio.dev)